TanumaHideki/ReLM-PoC/docs/relm_sdk_e.md

 The first 7 threads with the entry point addressed from 0 to 6 are to jump to their own entry points again, and so will be in a dormant state.

-The last thread with the entry point addressed 7 is to jump to address 8, and the rows addressed 8 and after deployed program loader code, turning out the program loader being executed in the thread.
+The last thread with the entry point addressed 7 is to jump to address 8, and the rows addressed 8 and after deploy program loader code, turning out the program loader being executed in the thread.

 ~~~
 0008:   IN      JTAG                    128:    Out("PUTOP", In("JTAG")),